Sonora-Sprite/exocore/_articles/Auction Core Thread.md

 ![[bonkler el nast.png]]

 This curational spirit was what was explored in Bonkler.
 The one shown here as example features, A Beauty:Beast runway Soundtrack, Fod Korp Kaomoji Face.
 Runescape Bronze Armor, WoW Staff of Jordan, Harajuku Stickered Flip Phone, Twitter Emoji Swirling Star and El Nast Maplestory background.
-These objects were pulled together from various peoples personal “collections” and in a way that is both shocking and coherent, Bonkler is used here as the conceptual element of Auction Core itself.
+These objects were pulled together from various peoples personal “collections” and in a way that is both shocking and coherent, Bonkler is used here as [[Phantom Bonkler|the conceptual element of Auction Core itself.]]
 Auction Core has been very useful to me in this way.
 I can include images in my work that I have carried with me forever, or that I only just found today, and both are canonized and beautified equally.